onodu/NumberConverter/README.md

 Output:
 - a, raised to power n.

 Use binary exponentiation.
-Pseudocode is not interesting.
+Implementation is not interesting.

 ### Procedure toString
 Input:
 - inputNumber - MPI.

 Output:
-- outStr - string form inputNumber in system base2.
+- outStr - string form of inputNumber in system base2.

 Variables:
 - digits - vector of chars 0,..,9,a,..,z, as above.